osipov/compose-postgres-openwhisk/README.md

 Once you are done with the Compose sign up process and your Postgres database deployment is completed, open the deployments tab of the [Compose portal](https://app.compose.io/) and click on the link for your Postgres instance.
 You may already have a default database called *compose* in the deployment.
 To check that this database exists, click on a sub-tab called Browser and verify that there is a click to a database called *compose*.
 If the database does not exist, you can create one using a corresponding button on the right.

-Next, open the database by clicking on the compose link and choose the sub-tab named SQL.
+Next, open the database by clicking on the *compose* database link and choose the sub-tab named SQL.
 At the bottom of the SQL textbox add the following CREATE TABLE statement and click the Run button.

 ```
 CREATE TABLE "address" ("address" "text", "city" "text", "state" "text", "postalCode" "text", "country" "text", "lat" "float", "lon" "float");